Cherukara: Cherukara Juma Masjid

 Cherukara Juma Masjid is a Masjid (place for worship) in Cherukara run by "Cherukara Mahal Committee", a local body of elected members.

 Expatriates

 A huge flow of workers has migrated from Kerala to the Middle East since the 1970s.
 Like other parts of Kerala, people migrated Saudi Arabia, Qatar and UAE in search of jobs.
 Initially most were engaged in unskilled labor.
-Later a skilled/educated people started to migrate from Cherukara.
+Over time, skilled and educated individuals, including those from Cherukara, also began migrating.
 Some migrants engaged in business.
 This helped them to increase remittances, improving the lifestyle of the people of Cherukara.
 They are socially and culturally organized in their homeland and abroad.
 Cherukarites are a part of many organizations.
 One such organization is Cherukara MIC Welfare Committee, Jeddah.
 A few Cherukarites organizations are in other gulf regions.
 The main objective of these organizations is to help those in need of help.
-Helping hands of these organizations supported many to construct houses, marriage for poor girls and provide education.
+These organizations aim to support individuals in need by funding housing construction, assisting with the marriage expenses of underprivileged women, and providing educational support.